Cameron to object to EU budget plans at leaders' summit - source

 The UK wants the bloc to look "more ruthlessly" at how it can reallocate finances within its existing budget.

-Cameron also plans to use the summit to call on other EU nations to contribute more to the fight against Ebola.
-He wants members to commit a total of 1 billion euros ($1.3 billion) and 2,000 healthcare workers.
-So far, Britain has pledged 125 million pounds ($200 million) of funding.
+Cameron also plans to use the summit to call on other EU nations to contribute more to the global fight against Ebola.
+He wants members to commit a total of 1 billion euros (1.3 billion US dollar) and 2,000 healthcare workers.
+So far, Britain has pledged 125 million pounds (200.8 million US dollar) of funding.

 "If you look at our spend as a proportion of GDP and others, I think there are about four or so countries that you could argue are at a similar level to us.
 There are quite a lot you might say are on amber and a lot more on red," said the source.